papi-ai/papi-core/README.md

 Build powerful AI-powered workflows with a modern, extensible PHP engine that supports AI agents, custom tools, and seamless integrations.

-## ✨ Features
+## Features

-- **🤖 AI Agent Support**: Integrate LLMs (OpenAI, Anthropic) with tool-calling capabilities and memory
+- **AI Agent Support**: Integrate LLMs (OpenAI, Anthropic) with tool-calling capabilities and memory
-- **🔧 Extensible Tool System**: Create custom tools for AI agents to use
+- **Extensible Tool System**: Create custom tools for AI agents to use
-- **🔌 Integration Framework**: Build nodes for external services and APIs
+- **Integration Framework**: Build nodes for external services and APIs
-- **⚡ Modern Workflow Engine**: Compose, execute, and extend workflows with nodes and connections
+- **Modern Workflow Engine**: Compose, execute, and extend workflows with nodes and connections
-- **🚀 Trigger System**: Event-driven workflow initiation with chat, email, and manual triggers
+- **Trigger System**: Event-driven workflow initiation with chat, email, and manual triggers
-- **🏗️ Framework Agnostic**: Use standalone or with Laravel/Symfony bundles
+- **Framework Agnostic**: Use standalone or with Laravel/Symfony bundles
-- **🧪 Testing Ready**: Comprehensive testing utilities and mock clients
+- **Testing Ready**: Comprehensive testing utilities and mock clients

-## 🚀 Quick Start
+## Quick Start

 ### Requirements